Spectrale – Arcanes

 Many of riff ideas on Power Up date back from over a decade ago when Malcolm Young was still writing music and it shows.
 Guitar work is eminent, even without him in the band, and what mostly impresses are the push-pull within the rhythm guitars and those nuances that not only make the simplistic guitar riffs more interesting, but also give the music dynamics.

-Taking into consideration everything that the band has been though since the release of their previous album and state of the world anno 2020, you’d be tempted to expect the noticeable dose of introspective and reflection, but then again you wouldn’t know your AC/DC, I suppose.
-While they do touch upon the softer and darker side on couple of occasions, like on the impeccably delivered “Through the Mists of Time”, Power Up is business as usual from the boys.
-It’s unapologetically rocking with tacky twists and there is no pandemic or #metoo anywhere in sight.
+Taking into consideration everything that the band has been though since the release of their previous album and state of the world anno 2020, you’d be tempted to expect the noticeable dose of introspective and reflection, but then again, you wouldn’t know your AC/DC, I suppose.
+While they do touch upon the softer and darker side on a couple of occasions, like on the impeccably delivered “Through the Mists of Time”, Power Up is business as usual from the boys.
+It’s unapologetically rocking with tacky twists, and there is no pandemic or #metoo anywhere in sight.
 Aussies focus on hammering away with balls out and tongue in the cheek.

 www.pwrup.acdc.com